makerdao/community/governance/polls/Short Ratification Poll for MIP10c7-SP2 - May 30, 2022.md

 ## Resources

-[MIP10](https://mips.makerdao.com/mips/details/MIP10) defines how oracles are onboarded, offboarded and managed in order to support the Maker Protocol.
+[MIP10](https://mips.makerdao.com/mips/details/MIP10) defines how oracles are onboarded, offboarded, and managed in order to support the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.